 The most common type of lien is a lien on real estate - homeowners who owe money to their contractors may encounter this limitation if they still have to pay for the labor and materials spent on their apartment or house built from scratch or improved by builders.
 Liens are also used by auto and boat mechanics - when the vehicle or vessel owner does not pay for the repair and maintenance services, their certificate of title can be encumbered with a lien.

-Certain states allow creditors to obtain a lien on personal possessions of their debtors - shares, precious metals, electronics, or other valuable objects.
+Certain states allow creditors to obtain a lien on the personal possessions of their debtors - shares, precious metals, electronics, or other valuable objects.
 Check the laws of your state to see if you can claim a lien with the county recorder's office.
-You can download a Claim of Lien template below.

 Pressing the PRINT button will only print the current page.
 Download the document to your desktop, tablet or smartphone to be able to print it out in full.